ENCCS/python-for-hpc/content/accel-cython.rst

 Other useful features
 ^^^^^^^^^^^^^^^^^^^^^

-There are some useful (and possibly advanced) :cython:ref:`magic attributes <magic_attributes>` which are not covered in this episode such as
+There are some useful (and possibly advanced) features which are not covered in this episode.
+Some of these features are called :cython:ref:`magic attributes <magic_attributes>`.
+Here are a few:

 - ``cython.cimports`` package for importing and calling C libraries such as :cython:ref:`libc.math`.